MChaudhry9/Real-Estate-App/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-The NYC Building Violations App is a dynamic web platform that allows users to explore and interact with building violations in the New York City area.
-Powered by data from the NYC Open Data “DOB Complaints Received” dataset, the app provides a real-time, map-based interface for discovering property issues, including violations and unresolved maintenance problems.
+The NYC Building Violations App is an innovative web platform that empowers users to explore and analyze building violations across New York City.
+It integrates a RESTful API built using real-time data from the NYC Department of Buildings (DOB), sourced from the [NYC Open Data](https://opendata.cityofnewyork.us/) platform.
+The app features an interactive, map-based interface that helps uncover property issues such as code violations and unresolved maintenance problems.

+This tool is designed to provide actionable insights for real estate professionals, property buyers, investors, homebuyers, and the general public by:

+- Highlighting property issues that may affect market value
+- Identifying unresolved maintenance concerns
+- Exposing legal or code violations
+- Offering leverage for negotiations
+- Supporting informed investment decisions
+- Revealing neighborhood trends and infrastructure challenges

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Built With
+### Technologies Used

 * [![Python](https://img.shields.io/badge/python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)
 * [![Flask](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white)](https://flask.palletsprojects.com/)